 1. Trim the fat off the pork and cut into 2" cubes.
 Season with a good amount of salt and pepper.

 2. Preheat oven to 400F.
 Remove the husks from the tomatillos and rinse with water.
-Place the tomatillos, Anaheim & poblano chiles on a foil-lined baking sheet & lightly rub with olive or vegetable oil.
+Place the tomatillos, Anaheim & poblano chiles on a foil-lined baking sheet & lightly rub with vegetable oil.
 Place in oven and roast about 30 minutes or until lightly browned.
-Remove from oven & set aside.

-3. Heat 1/4 cup of veggie oil over medium high heat in a large stock pot or cast iron pot.
-Add the pork and brown well (do not overcrowd the pork pieces - cook in 2-3 batches if necessary).
+4. Heat 1/4 cup of veggie oil over high heat in a large stock pot or cast iron pot.
+Add the pork and brown (do not overcrowd the pork pieces - cook in 2-3 batches if necessary).
 Remove browned pork to a plate & set aside.

-5. Add the pork back in the pot, then add in the pureed pepper mixture, chicken stock, water, cilantro, Mexican oregano, cumin, ground coriander, bay leaves, 1 tsp. black pepper, 1 tbsp. kosher salt, and 2 tsp. sugar.
-Cook for at least 2 hours or until pork is super tender.
+5. Add the pork back in the pot, then add pureed pepper-tomatillo mixture, chicken stock, water, cilantro, Mexican oregano, cumin, ground coriander, bay leaves, black pepper, kosher salt, and sugar.
+Cook for at least 1 1/2 to 2 hours or until pork is super tender.